RSS

 heeft iemand hem ondertussen al kunnen uittesten? ik heb de eer nog niet gehad...

-Ik ook nog niet smile volgens mij zwerft ie nog niet eens in Nederland rond...
+Ik ook nog niet Unhappy volgens mij zwerft ie nog niet eens in Nederland rond...

 Vanaf gisteren zwerft er wel een rond...
 Zie ook hier een kleine review.